PrefectHQ/prefect/docs/concepts/work-pools.md

 Together work queue priority and concurrency enable precise control over work.
 For example, a pool may have three queues: A "low" queue with priority `10` and no concurrency limit, a "high" queue with priority `5` and a concurrency limit of `3`, and a "critical" queue with priority `1` and a concurrency limit of `1`.
 This arrangement would enable a pattern in which there are two levels of priority, "high" and "low" for regularly scheduled flow runs, with the remaining "critical" queue for unplanned, urgent work, such as a backfill.

-Priority is evaluated to determine the order of flow-runs that can be submitted for execution.
+Priority is evaluated to determine the order in which flow runs are submitted for execution.
 If all flow runs are capable of being executed with no limitation due to concurrency or otherwise, priority is still used to determine order of submission, but there is no impact to execution.
 If not all flow runs can be executed, usually as a result of concurrency limits, priority is used to determine which queues receive precedence to submit runs for execution.